 The Church of God has more in common with its Anglican/Episcopal counterparts than one might think.
 To start with, COG has a centralised, episcopal form of government, more centralised in many ways than TEC.
 A corollary of that is that the local church property is held in trust for the general church, much as it is under the Dennis Canon in the TEC.
 The main difference between the two is that, while COG’s practice is more or less consistent from the the start of the denomination, TEC’s history is more complex and the practice of property holding amongst the parishes has more variations, which the Dennis Canon attempted to solve ex post facto.
 Finally, the Pentecostal view of Christianity, with its Wesleyan-Holiness antecedents, is directly descended from the Anglican one via its rejection of rigid Calvinistic perseverance by Article XVI.

 But that certainly didn’t end my interest in the Anglican world.
 In 2003, I began to write/rewrite my fictional series The Island Chronicles.
 Much of the background research for that drew me into Anglican/Episcopal worship and polity, which in turn made me take a look at what was currenly going on there.
-At that time this meant the ordination of Vickie Gene Robinson, and websites such as Virtue Online (and later Titusonenine) showed me that there were orthodox Anglicans who were prepared to fight for what they believed in.
+At that time this meant the ordination of Vickie Gene Robinson, and websites such as Virtue Online (and later Titusonenine and Stand Firm in Faith) showed me that there were orthodox Anglicans who were prepared to fight for what they believed in.
 I was impressed by this.
 I knew I wanted to do something to help.
 But what?

-The first “what” was the publication of the online versions of the 1662 and 1928 Books of Common Prayer (I actually developed one for the fiction, too.)
+The first “what” was the publication of the online versions of the 1662 and 1928 Books of Common Prayer.
 When this was first linked to in the spring of 2004, the site traffic suddenly jumped.
 I knew I had something of interest, so I started Anglican Corner and continued to keep up with events and add pieces on the subject.
 When I launched a blog in 2005, I was able to continue writing and commenting on the subject.